klebgenomics/Kaptive/docs/source/index.rst

 About
 ==========
-Kaptive is a system for *in silico* serotyping of bacterial genomes consisting of two main components:
+Kaptive is a system for surface polysaccharide typing from bacterial genome sequences.
+It consists of two main components:

 #.
 Curated reference databases of surface polysaccharide gene clusters (loci).
 #.
 A command-line interface (CLI) with three modes:

-   -  **assembly**: *in silico* serotyping of assemblies
+   -  **assembly**: surface polysaccharide typing from assemblies
    -  **extract**: extract features from Kaptive databases in different formats
    -  **convert**: convert Kaptive results to different formats